Jacob-32587/quick-attendance/quick-attendance-api/README.md

 ## Endpoint documentation
 - We are using `.http` files for endpoint documentation following the [IntelliJ](https://www.jetbrains.com/help/idea/exploring-http-syntax.html#) standard.
-- When adding an endpoint you should provide at least 1 working test in the `quick-scan.http` file
+- When adding an endpoint you should provide at least 1 working test in the `quick-attendance.http` file

 ## ERD
 - The ERD diagram is contained within the `schema.drawio` file.
 This file can be viewed/modified with the standalone drawio software, however